 To check a bailiff’s identity, find out what kind of bailiff they are from their proof of identity and then:

-check the list if they say they are a high court enforcement officer
+check the list (external link) if they say they are a high court enforcement officer

-contact the court that sent them if they say they are a county court bailiff, family court bailiff or a civilian enforcement officer
+contact the court that sent them (external link) if they say they are a county court bailiff, family court bailiff or a civilian enforcement officer

 Paying a bailiff

 You can pay the bailiff on the doorstep - you do not have to let them into your home.

 Make sure you get a receipt to prove you have paid.

 Offer to pay what you can afford in weekly or monthly payments.

 The bailiff does not have to accept your offer.

 If you let a bailiff into your home, they may take some of your belongings to sell.